quantsingularity/QuantumBallot/infrastructure/docs/ARCHITECTURE.md

-# Chainocracy Infrastructure Architecture
+# QuantumBallot Infrastructure Architecture

 ## Financial-Grade Security and Compliance Framework

 ## Executive Summary

-This document outlines the comprehensive infrastructure architecture for Chainocracy, a blockchain-based election platform that requires financial-grade security, compliance, and operational excellence.
+This document outlines the comprehensive infrastructure architecture for QuantumBallot, a blockchain-based election platform that requires financial-grade security, compliance, and operational excellence.
 The architecture is designed to meet stringent regulatory requirements including SOC 2 Type II, PCI DSS, GDPR, and financial industry standards while ensuring high availability, scalability, and disaster recovery capabilities.

 The enhanced infrastructure framework incorporates zero-trust security principles, comprehensive audit logging, automated compliance monitoring, and robust incident response capabilities.
 This architecture serves as the foundation for a secure, compliant, and resilient election platform that can handle sensitive voter data and financial transactions with the highest levels of security and integrity.